MarcoStb1993/robot_statemachine/statemachine/README.md

 * Stopped
 * Teleoperation

 For *Autonomy* and *Teleoperation* the respective topic is propagated to the motor controller interface.
 If the operation mode is set to *Stopped* a command velocity of zero for all directions is published.
 The operation mode can be set through the GUI by a service Robot Control Mux is providing.
 It is published to the GUI for display as well.
 If a teleoperation command is issued, the mode automatically switches to *Teleoperation*.
+When in *Teleoperation* mode, a timer is started to supervise if new commands are being issued.
+If no new commands are received for the timer duration (which is set through a parameter), *Teleoperation* is replaced with the *Stopped* mode.

 If the software emergency stop is activated in the GUI, the operation mode is handled as *Stopped* and cannot be changed until the stop button is released again.